dgmouris/zero_to_api/README.md

 - a restful testing program (you can download chrome extentions: postman or i like advanced rest client or other ones)
 - git (if you want to clone the repo later.)
 - some basic knowledge of django, but I'll try to fill in the gaps.
-- I'm going to do this all in Ubuntu 16.04, so instructions will be a bit different but similar for mac and windows.
+- I'm going to do this all in Ubuntu, so instructions will be a bit different but similar for mac and windows.

 ## if you want to follow along while I present (or look at this afterwards)

 1. do a git clone of the repository
 `git clone https://github.com/dgmouris/zero_to_api.git`

+- if you're using python virtualenvs
+### TODO ###

+- if you're using pipenv
-2. initialize your virtualenv with the following command `pipenv shell --python=2`
+2. initialize your virtualenv with the following command `pipenv shell --python=3.7`
 3. install all the packages
 `pipenv install`
 4. try not to jeer me as I talk :)